thejrummer/thejrummer.github.io/_pages/performances.md

 git checkout BRANCH :::::: switch your codebase to an existing branch called BRANCH

-git branch -a :::::: view all available branches -->
+git branch -a :::::: view all available branches

+git merge NEWBRANCH (over current branch)
+-->